What will the course Cover?

 What can I expect to go on to after this course?

 You may want to advance to level 2 of the book-keeping qualification, or other office studies.
-The Computerised Accounts courses would add another dimension to your skills.
+The Computerised Accounts or Payroll courses would add another dimension to your skills.

 Are there any other costs and what do I need to bring?